David Basa

-David Mark Basa is a Filipino footballer who currently plays for Maharlika Manila in the Philippines Football League.
+David Mark Basa is a Filipino footballer who is currently the head coach for Kaya-Iloilo in the PFF Women's League.
+He has also played for the Philippine national football team.

 Career

 Basa began playing football in high school at the Colegio de San Juan de Letran.
 He continued playing in college, becoming captain of the University of Santo Tomas team.

 International

 Basa has trained with the Philippines national football team repeatedly and was selected for the 2010 AFF Suzuki Cup.
 He played in a 2010 AFF Suzuki Cup qualifying match against Cambodia in October 2010.

 Basa has also participated with the Philippines national under-23 football team.